EAN-8

 Introduction

-EAN-8 is the short version of EAN-13, the same as UPC-E vs. UPC-A. While they looks very similar, some differences exist.
-UPC-E does not explicitly encode the first digit(NS) while EAN-8 encodes all 8 digits.
-If you are using Morovia UPC/EAN/Bookland font to draw a EAN-8 symbol, you must take this as note.
-That also means that EAN-8 is not compatible with UPC-E from encoding and decoding perspective.
+EAN-8 is the short version of EAN-13, the same as UPC-E is to UPC-A. While they look very similar, some differences exist.
+UPC-E does not explicitly encode the first digit (NS), while EAN-8 encodes all 8 digits.
+If you are using the Morovia UPC/EAN/Bookland font to draw an EAN-8 symbol, you must take note of this.
+That also means EAN-8 is not compatible with UPC-E from an encoding and decoding perspective.
 Moreover, though a UPC-E number can be converted back to UPC-A, this is not the case for EAN-8.
-There are no defined method for conversions between EAN-13 to EAN-8.
+There is no defined method for conversion between EAN-13 and EAN-8.

 An EAN-8 number contains 7 digits of message plus 1 check digit.
 The first two or three digits identify the numbering authority; the remaining 4 or 5 digits identify the product.
-You must apply the EAN-8 number separately from the numbering agency responsible for your country or region.
+You must apply for the EAN-8 number separately from the numbering agency responsible for your country or region.

 Check Digit Calculation

-3. Sum all digits in even position.
+3. Sum all digits in even positions.

 4. Sum the results of step 3 and step 4.